 Nicolas Suzor researches the regulation of networked society.
-He is a Professor at the Law School at Queensland University of Technology, and one of the leaders of QUT’s Digital Media Research Centre.
-He is also a Chief Investigator of the ARC Centre of Excellence for Automated Decision-Making and Society.
-His research examines the governance of the internet and social networks, the peer economy, digital copyright, and knowledge commons.
+He is a Professor at the Law School at Queensland University of Technology, and one of the leaders of the ARC Centre of Excellence for Automated Decision-Making and Society.
+Nic is a member of the Oversight Board, an independent organisation that hears appeals and makes binding decisions about what content Facebook and Instagram should allow or remove, based on international human rights norms.
 He is the author of Lawless: the secret rules that govern our digital lives (Cambridge, 2019).

 Download a profile photo in print quality here.